ChrisCN97/zecoler/README.md

 # Zecoler

-The code implement of paper "Zero-Shot Code Representation Learning for Program Understanding and Generation".
+The code implement of paper "Zero-Shot Code Representation Learning via Prompt Tuning".

 ## Abstract

-Learning program representations has been the core prerequisite of code understanding and generation tasks (e.g., code search and code summa- rization).
-The state-of-the-art pre-trained models such as CodeBERT require the availability of large-scale code corpora.
-However, gathering training samples can be costly and infeasible for domain-specific languages such as Solidity for smart contracts or the scenario where downstream tasks need to be solved in specific project.
-In this paper, we propose Zecoler, a zero-shot learning approach for code representations.
+Learning code representations has been the core prerequisite of of many software engineering tasks such as code clone detection and code generation.
+The state-of-the-art pre-trained language models (PLMs) such as CodeBERT require an amount of downstream data for fine-tuning.
+However, gathering training sam- ples can be prohibitively expensive and impractical for domain-specific languages or project-specific tasks.
+Besides, pre-training and downstream tasks are usually heterogeneous, which make it hard to fully explore the knowledge learned during pre-training.
+In this paper, we propose Zecoler, a zero-shot approach for learning code representations.
 Zecoler is built upon a pre-trained programming language model.
-In order to elicit knowledge from the pre-trained models efficiently, Zecoler casts the downstream tasks to the same form of pre-training tasks by inserting trainable prompts into the original input.
-These prompts will guide PLM to generate better output just like human tells machine what to do.
-Then, it employs the prompt learning technique to optimize the pre-trained model and search for the most suit- able continuous prompts automatically.
-This enables the representation model to efficiently fit the downstream tasks through the dataset in source language domain and then reuse pre-trained and continuous trained knowledge in PLM for target language domain in zero-shot style.
-We evaluate Zecoler in three code understand- ing and two generation tasks in multiple programming languages that have no training samples, e.g., Solidity and Go, with model trained in corpora of common languages such as Java.
-Experimental results show that our approach significantly outperforms baseline models under both zero-shot and few-shot settings.
+In order to elicit knowledge from the PLMs efficiently, Zecoler casts the downstream tasks to the same form of pre-training objectives by inserting train- able prompts into the original input.
+These prompts can guide PLMs on how to generate better results.
+Subsequently, we employ the prompt tuning technique to search for the optimal prompts for PLMs automatically.
+This enables the repre- sentation model to efficiently fit the downstream tasks through fine-tuning on the dataset in source language domain and then reuse the pre-trained knowledge for the target domain in a zero-shot style.
+We evaluate Zecoler in five code intelli- gence tasks including code clone detection, code search, method name prediction, code summarization, and code generation.
+We experiment in multiple program- ming languages without giving labeled samples, e.g., Solidity and Go, with model trained in corpora of common languages such as Java.
+The results show that our approach significantly outperforms baseline models under the zero-shot setting.
+For example, the accuracy of code search is improved by 30% compared to fine- tuning.
+In addition, qualitative analysis demonstrates its superior generalizability under both cross-lingual and monolingual few-shot settings.

 ## Structure